MarkBowenPiano/Base/README.md

 - A blank Home Template to create unique homepage layouts with.
 - A simple 404 template.
 - A custom post type template with an easily customizable query loop.

+For a more advanced version of Base with a built in Theme Option's Panel see below:

+<a href="https://github.com/benbuildsstuff/BaseStandard" title="BaseStandard">BaseStandard</a>

+For a responsive version of Base, see below:

+<a href="https://github.com/benbuildsstuff/baseResponsive" title="baseResponsive">baseResponsive</a>